luhui/RNSurfaceViewIssue/README.md

 # View render issue when using surfaceview in react-native

+#facebook/react-native##14818

 There is a compatible render issue when using surfaceview and flexbox.

-When we wrap a surfaceview with container using flexbox(flex:1) style, the other view using `position:'absolute'` will not be render.
+When we wrap a surfaceview with container using flexbox (flex:1) style, the other view using `position:'absolute'` will not be render.

-When we change the container's style to `StyleSheet.absoluteFill`, it works, but only if we do not use the `shadow style`( shadowColor: 'balck')
+When we change the container's style to `StyleSheet.absoluteFill`, it works, but only if we do not use the `shadow style` ( shadowColor: 'balck')

 ## Expect Result